GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_module_9_ex3.md

   - `rwa_healthcare` (points): Hospital locations in Rwanda (based of OpenStreetMap)
   - `rwa_adm0_boundary` (polygons): Country boundary of Rwanda
   - `rwa_adm1_boundary` (polygons): Administrative boundaries for the second level of Rwanda.
 In Rwandas case these are called provinces
-  - `rwa_adm2_boundary` (polygons):  Thirs level administrative boundaries of Rwanda.
+  - `rwa_adm2_boundary` (polygons):  Third level administrative boundaries of Rwanda.
 In Rwandas case these are called prefectures

 **Rasterlayer**